This is a sponsored conversation written by me on behalf of P&G. The opinions and text are all mine.

 Now that they are toddlers, their personalities are even more different from one another.
 They require different discipline tactics and rewards.
 I also get to enjoy different things.

-My son is fearless and loves speeding on his wiggle car (like this), riding is bike fast, and will go on any roller coaster he's tall enough for—which is a lot as he is tall for a five year old.
+My son is fearless and loves speeding on his wiggle car (like this), riding his bike fast, and will go on any roller coaster he’s tall enough for—which is a lot as he is tall for a five year old.
 He is enamored by wildlife and teaches me so much about bugs, insects, etc.